meshcloud/meshcloud-docs/docs/meshcloud.project.md

 2. a project contains exclusively OpenStack, Cloud Foundry and Marketplace meshTenants
 3. a project contains a project containing a combination of 1. and 2.

-**1. Non-automatic deletion**: If the project contains tenants on which a partner or an platform operator will have to perform manual deletion actions.
-Your project is deleted, when all tenant deletions have been confirmed by them.
+**1. Non-automatic deletion**: If the project contains tenants on which a partner or a platform operator will have to perform manual deletion actions.
+Your project is deleted, when all tenant deletions have been confirmed by the partner or platform operator.

 **2. Automatic deletion**: The system will perform a check to see if any resources exist in the tenants of the project being deleted.
 If resources do exist in any of those platform tenants, you will be informed about them and have to manually delete those resources.
 Once you have performed the manual resource deletion, you can confirm the project deletion by entering the identifier of your project.

 **3. Combination of the above**: If a projects contains a combination of tenants from 1. and 2. the tenants which don't require manual deletion are deleted automatically.
 For the other tenants the manual deletion step is necessary.

-> Your meshProject is not deleted when any meshTenant requiring a manual deletion has been declined.This means, your meshProject will be available on the customer control plane containing only the meshTenants which deletion had been declined.
+> Your meshProject is not deleted when any meshTenant requiring a manual deletion has been declined.
+This means, your meshProject will be available on the customer control plane containing only the meshTenants whose deletion had been declined.